You Will Forget, You Have Forgotten

 I sought out other people who I felt understood, though this isn’t quite the right way of saying it.
 Other people understanding was a concept that disappeared with the dissolution of my character.
 Maybe better is to say I sought a mirror in others – to be in the presence of another who, for whatever reason, induced divinity.
 This happened occasionally, and when it did my thoughts became a mantra: THEY KNOW, THEY KNOW, THEY KNOW – and then my experience of them as an other would break apart, because their knowing became my knowing and I felt myself expand to encompass them, and I would start crying or something equally confusing.
 This process occurred independently of [the frame of] them actually “knowing” – sometimes they would end up very confused, without having experienced anything special at all.

 But in general, the conversion-to-story became a point of ongoing muddiness for me – I was trying to believe in my human character again, but now my character had this mystic spiritual journey backstory, and what was I supposed to do with it?
 Go around talking about consciousness until I started crying at people?
-Even alcohol was psychedelic for me because it lowered my inhibitions, which resulted in awkward things like me going to a party, drinking a beer, and then staring at my hands while going “whoah, man, they’re like… flesh claws.”
+Even alcohol had become psychedelic for me; it lowered my carefully cultivated inhibitions over the screaming divinity, and this which resulted in awkward things like me going to a party, drinking a beer, and then staring at my hands while going “whoah, man, they’re like… flesh claws.”